 Years Ended September 30, Total

-2018 \$ 204

-2019 176
+2019 \$ 177

-2020 176
+2020 177

-2021 160
+2021 156

 2022

+2023 -

 On August 7, 2006, we purchased certain assets related to the manufacturing of ANSI medium-voltage switchgear and circuit breaker business from General Electric Company (GE).
 In connection with the acquisition, we entered into a 15-year supply agreement with GE pursuant to which GE would purchase from us all of its requirements for ANSI medium-voltage switchgear and circuit breakers and other related equipment and components (the Products).
 We recorded an intangible asset related to this supply agreement.
 On December 30, 2013, we and GE amended the supply agreement to allow GE to manufacture similar Products for sale immediately and allow them to begin purchasing Products from other suppliers beginning December 31, 2014.
 In return, GE paid us \$10 million upon execution of the amended supply agreement and agreed to pay an additional \$7 million over three years, beginning March 2015.
 The final balance of \$2.3 million was received in April 2017.
 We wrote off the intangible asset related to the original supply agreement and recorded a deferred credit in the amount of \$8.1 million at December 31, 2013, the amount by which the total proceeds from GE exceeded the unamortized balance of our intangible asset.
-We are amortizing this deferred credit over the four-year life of the agreement and have recognized gains in other income of \$2.0 million for all three fiscal years ended September 30, 2017, 2016 and 2015.
-As of September 30, 2017, there is approximately \$0.5 million remaining in the deferred credit balance.
+We amortized this deferred credit over the four-year life of the agreement and recorded \$0.5 million in other income in Fiscal 2018, and \$2.0 million in both Fiscal 2017 and 2016.